Tannoy Monitor Gold 15″ Review

 Current UK Price: £1,300 to £1800 for a pair

-These drivers, 46 years after they were made, still look very impressive.
-The baskets are made from a very rigid die cast alloy and are stove enamelled.
-Bass diaphragms are made form paper with the diaphragm suspension being an extension of the actual diaphragm and coated with rubbery looking substance (presumably to aid with cone termination and to tune resonance frequency to the desired level).
-The throat of the horn is made from untreated metal, which when mixed with humid British weather, often results in minor oxidation on the throat surface.
 The motors are rather large alnico magnets hidden under gold plastic covers.
 The crossovers are nicely soldered, using components available at the time when these were made.
 Wires, sockets and plugs are rather low quality by modern standards, however, they were probably OK back in the day.
 Overall, despite the pitfalls, really impressive drivers.
 Playing with these drivers was like playing with an old Jaguar E Type – classic beauty.
 Photos below present the drivers after the upgrade of 4 pin sockets.

-The Tannoy Monitor Gold drivers are very fast and dynamic and when compared with a lot of modern speakers, this can be very nice.
+It’s hard to not be impressed but the bass of these Tannoy Monitor Gold drivers, especially when one is used to listening to modern tower speakers.
+There seems to be something special how these 15in diaphragms energise the room.
+When I first heard double bass from Temptation by Diana Krall, I was really blown away.
+Bass appears to be very dynamic and tactile.
 Feeling the physical impact of the sound is not something that people are used to these days, especially people who use stand mount monitors for playback.
-Bass is never floppy or boomy and always stays under control.
-And it goes deep, very deep.
+The bass appears to be quite meaty and well controlled.
+And in these 210L bass reflex cabinets, goes deep, very deep.
 Even at 35Hz using signal generator you can clearly hear the sound.

 Balance of Sound: 4 grey stars